Malchemis/Artificial-Intelligence-Othello/README.md

-IA - Fondements Repository
+Artificial Intelligence Repository
 ==========================

-Welcome to the **IA - Fondements** (french for AI - Basis) repository!
+Welcome to the **Artificial Intelligence** repository!
 This repository serves as a collection point for various projects related to Artificial Intelligence fundamentals.
 The projects included here are developed as part of a course, covering topics such as algorithmic complexity, search algorithms, machine learning techniques, and more.
+The Report is in French, as it's my native language and it was mandatory.

 About the Course
 ----------------